cormac-rynne/london-trees-dataset/README.md

 * Generate file summary
 * Generate lat-lon of each tree

+## Tree location data
+Included is a csv file in the /data folder which contains the latitude and longitude coordinate of every tree.

 ## Other files
-Pytorch dataset configuration files as used in C^3
+* Pytorch dataset configuration files as used in C^3
+* Gaussian kernel functions gaussian_functions.py
+* Train and test jsons for pytorch dataset files

 # How to get dataset